Sylvain59650/lodash-object/docs/Array.md

     // => [1, 3]

 ## xorBy
-    Array#xorBy([arrays], [iteratee=_.identity])
+    Array Array#xorBy(Array arrays, Function iteratee=_.identity)

-This method is like Array#xor except that it accepts iteratee which is invoked for each element of each arrays to generate the criterion by which by which they're compared.
+This method is like [Array#xor](#xor) except that it accepts iteratee which is invoked for each element of each arrays to generate the criterion by which by which they're compared.
 The order of result values is determined by the order they occur in the arrays.
 The iteratee is invoked with one argument: (value).

 Arguments

     [arrays] (...Array): The arrays to inspect.
-    [iteratee=_.identity] (Function): The iteratee invoked per element.
+    iteratee : The iteratee invoked per element.

 Returns